-A bronze line embedded into the pavement represents the division of the eastern and western hemispheres of the Earth and from this everywhere on the planet is measured according to its distance east or west of this ‘line’, just how the Equator divides the northern and southern hemispheres.
+A bronze line embedded into the pavement represents the division of the eastern and western hemispheres of the Earth and from this everywhere on the planet is measured according to its distance east or west of this ‘line’, just as the Equator divides the northern and southern hemispheres.

-How to Find the Greenwich Prime Meridian Line
+How to Find the Greenwich Meridian Line

 Getting to the Greenwich Prime Meridian Line is easy, aside from needing a little stamina.
 From the Greenwich DLR station, the Royal Observatory is signposted and only a 10-15 minute walk, the majority of which is up a picturesque hill.

 You will find the Prime Meridian Line instantly by the droves of people queuing for their photo, so be prepared to wait patiently while people get their snaps in various poses as they strategically place arms and legs accordingly in East and West.